clioh/pointwitter/README.md

 Run `yarn install` to install all dependencies for the project.

-From there, you can run `yarn dev` to run the development server with hot reloading or you can run `yarn start` to start the server in development mode.
-The server is currently configured to expose the GraphQL playground in both modes
+From there, you can run `yarn dev` to run the development server with hot reloading or you can run `yarn start` to start the server in production mode.
+The server is currently configured to expose the GraphQL playground in both modes.

 ### Note

 Most endpoints for this API are protected.
 To access them, you'll need to include a token in the `Authorization` header or the request

 To obtain a token, you'll need to either register or login.
 You can take the token you receive and include it in the header.
-See the API notes below for more details
+See below for more details.

 ## API endpoints

 The API is configured to accept requests on the `/` endpoint.
-`GET` requests to this endpoint will show the GraphQL playground, while `POST` requests will allow use of the endpoint as normal
+`GET` requests to this endpoint will show the GraphQL playground, while `POST` requests will allow use of the endpoint as normal.

 ## GraphQL endpoints